 In June 2024 there was an incident at the western leachate dam where an earth fissure in the base of the dam saw leachate discharge vertically into the substrate (i.e., fly ash filled Void 3).
 This incident was not as a result of any activity by Bettergrow rather, it is believed that there had been movement/settlement in the below substrate which had been a section of an underground longwall mine which was filled by AGL Macquarie in the early 2000's.
 This incident caused the western dam to be off-line with all leachate water being diverted, through a series of swales, to the eastern leachate dam.
-Once rectification works are complete at the western dam, this Plan will be updated to reflect site conditions.
+Rectification works to the western dam were completed in April 2025.
+The diversion swales were removed to allow leachate from the western pad enter this basin.